Get mortgage free faster

 When interest rates fall, keep your repayments the same

-You won’t feel it in your pocket because you’re not handing over any extra money, but you’ll be paying more towards your home loan, so it'll be paid off faster.
+You won’t feel it in your pocket because you’re not handing over any extra money, but you'll be better off in the long-run.

 2. 2